Ilaria Käslin: 2015

 In February, she competed at the Austrian Open, helping her team to the silver medal and placing fifth individually.
 At the World Challenge Cup in Doha in March, she placed seventh on bars and won the bronze medal in the floor final with a score of 13.750.

 At the European Championships in April, her qualifying score put her in 31st place but she failed to advance to the all-around final as her teammates Giulia Steingruber and Jessica Diacci had qualified ahead of her.
 In May she performed at the World Challenge Cup in Varna, Bulgaria, where she won bronze on beam and gold on floor.

 Käslin competed at the World Championships in Glasgow, where she posted an all-around score of 53.456 towards the Swiss team's 16th-place finish, ensuring them a spot at the Olympic test event in April 2016.
 Individually Ilaria finished 46th all-around in qualification.

 Directly after the World Championships, Käslin headed to the Arthur Gander Memorial where she placed 5th, then went straight to compete at the Swiss Cup where she and Pablo Braegger teamed up to finish 4th.

-2019
+2016

+In 2016, it was Ilaria's best year of her career.
+For the first time, she qualified for the balance beam final at the European Championships in Bern.
+It was an emotionally rich European Championship for the Swiss team, which finished fourth in the team final.
+In 2016, Ilaria participated with the Swiss team in the Test events in Rio de Janeiro, the final qualifying stage for the Olympic Games.
+Despite the team's excellent performance, Switzerland narrowly missed out on qualification.

+2019–2020

-Käslin was named to the team to compete at the World Championships in Stuttgart, Germany alongside Giulia Steingruber, Stenfanie Siegenthaler, Anny Wu, and Caterina Barloggio.
+Käslin was named to the team to compete at the 2019 World Championships in Stuttgart, Germany alongside Giulia Steingruber, Stenfanie Siegenthaler, Anny Wu, and Caterina Barloggio.

-2020

-On May 14, 2020, Käslin announced her retirement from gymnastics.
+On 14 May 2020 Käslin announced her retirement from gymnastics.

+Coaching career

+Käslin is a coach for acrobatic gymnastics at the AcroGym Neuchâtel club, founded by Filka Pennisi Stoykova and Giuseppe Pennisi in 2015.
+She holds a Bachelor's degree in Psychology and is currently pursuing a Certificate of Advanced Studies (CAS) at the University of Lausanne in Mental Preparation for Athletes, Musicians, and Dancers.
+Additionally, she is an instructor of Pilatesflows.